JonKing93/pfdf/docs/api/raster.rst

             Raster(raster)

-        Returns the input raster as a Raster object.
-Supports a variety of raster datasets including: the path to a file-based raster, numpy arrays, other pfdf.raster.Raster objects, and pysheds.sview.Raster objects.
+        Returns the input raster as a *Raster* object.
+Supports a variety of raster datasets including: the path to a file-based raster, numpy arrays, other ``pfdf.raster.Raster`` objects, and ``pysheds.sview.Raster`` objects.
 The input raster should refer to a 2D array with a boolean, integer, or floating dtype - raises Exceptions when this is not the case.

         .. note::

             This constructor will attempt to determine the type of input and initialize a raster using default option for that input type.
-However, the various factory methods provide additional options for creating Rasters from specific formats.
+However, the various factory methods provide additional options for creating *Raster* objects from specific formats.
 For example, :ref:`from_array <pfdf.raster.Raster.from_array>` includes options to add metadata values to an array, and :ref:`from_file <pfdf.raster.Raster.from_file>` allows you to specify the band and file format driver.

     .. dropdown:: Named Raster